Lorain County, Ohio

 Road Maintenance Worker

-Submit letter of interest, resume with qualifications and references by July 5, 2018 to Sheffield Township Trustees, 5166 Clinton Ave.
+Submit letter of interest, resume with qualifications and references to Sheffield Township Trustees, 5166 Clinton Ave.
 Lorain, OH 44055.

 May 24, 2018 (Lorain County, Ohio) - Humans aren’t the only creatures that like to enjoy picnics in the summertime.
 Ticks are bugs that like to turn humans into a snack.
 Tick bites can be more than bothersome, they can spread disease to people and dogs.
 The most common disease ticks spread is Lyme disease, which can cause headache, fatigue, and rash, and might spread to joints, the heart, and the nervous system.
 There have been no cases of Lyme Disease reported in Lorain County this year.